 Consequently, players seeking a full casino experience must travel to neighboring states or rely on offshore sites that operate in a regulatory gray area, accepting the associated risks.

-This would create a regulated environment with enforceable player protections, including mandatory self‑exclusion tools and deposit limits,.
+This would create a regulated environment with enforceable player protections, including mandatory self‑exclusion tools and deposit limits.

-The site: Legal landscape and upcoming changes (Operational view).
 The Georgia Lottery Corporation holds exclusive control over legal gambling in the state, yet no land‑based casinos or sports‑betting framework exist today.
 Recent legislative attempts have consistently failed, leaving residents reliant on offshore operators for digital play.

 Georgia Lottery offers online keno and digital instant‑win games, providing a regulated avenue for players.
 With a population exceeding 10 million, the market remains attractive, especially in Atlanta, which is often cited as an untapped hub.